zanelindquist/play-qb/app/src/db/README.md

     - Judge it more strictly and make sure it has every part it needs in the answer
 5. Determine if the user's answer crosses the threshold for acceptability for a certain category
 6. Return True or False to the user

+# Answer checking todo
+1. Remove the so users don't have to type it
+2. Hanging ings and s
+3. Quotes